 Ohio Dominican University

-Ohio Dominican University has a student population of about 1,700 and 99% of the school's first-time freshmen receive some form of financial aid.
+Ohio Dominican University has a student population of 1,716 and 100% of the school's first-time freshmen receive some form of financial aid.
 The school provides a variety of religious readings and resources to allow students to explore their faith, as well as Bible studies, Mass and service opportunities.
 The school offers certificate programs in addition to associate's, bachelor's and master's degree programs.
 Master's degrees are primarily available in theology, sport management, healthcare, English, education and business, while undergraduate degrees are also available in areas like biology, public relations, computer software engineering, computer science, history, chemistry, math and more.

 University of Dayton